 Recommended next step

 Open your pricing page and ask whether a first-time visitor can understand who each plan is for in less than ten seconds.
-If not, start with plan names and value summaries.
+If not, start with plan names, value summaries, and the FAQ.